DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 3. Which dimensions are important for cutting off the building blocks?
 4. What elements are important for handling versions?
 5. How can Configuration Management be tested?
-6. How should configuration be distributed?
+6. How should configuration be distributed to target systems?
 7. How can configuration be characterized?
-8. Which kinds of configuration, installation or roll out can we distinguish?
+8. Which kinds of configuration, installation or roll out jobs can we distinguish?
 9. Can it-ops services be abstracted and integrated?
 10. How can we choose our Configuration Management system?
 11. How can configuration be modularized?